exclaves/exclaves.github.io/_drafts/_posts/recurse-center-recently.md

 I applied to be a Toolmaker-in-Residence at [Signal Culture](http://signalculture.org/), and was accepted!
 So I'll be there in April, continuing to work on tools for generating [Isometric Spacelapses](http://subject.space/projects/isometric-spacelapse/).

-I wrote a talk proposal for !!Con, because it seemed like fun. \[exp\]
+I wrote a talk proposal for !!Con, because it seemed like fun.
+I don't expect it to get selected, but it was my first time thinking about what I might talk about in a conference environment, and was a fun design exercise.
+If my bluff is called on this, however, things could get interesting.

+Speaking of fun design exercises, I participated in a hackathon on the topic of the L train mitigation last weekend.
+Our team was composed of a couple people with experience in marketing, and a couple open data and visualization enthusiasts.
+The hackathon itself was a bit confusing, as the transit and transportation parts of mitigating the shutdown seem pretty solidly figured out.
+But our team found a kind of clever way to re-interpret the shutdown as an opportunity for local economic development.
+Our unlikely idea won third place!

-Alison, Will, Leanne and I applied to the Knight Foundation's Arts Prototyping Grant. \[exp\]
+Alison, Leanne, Will and I applied to the Knight Foundation's Arts Prototyping Grant. \[exp\]

-I participated in an L-Train hackathon. \[exp\]

-I forked Mapbox GL to add real support for some of the FOV experimentation that I was doing.
+I [forked Mapbox GL](https://github.com/loganwilliams/mapbox-gl-js) to add real support for some of the FOV experimentation that I was doing.
 This still needs work into to avoid camera configurations that crash/severely slow the renderer.

 I finally wrote up some of the [geographic exploration of property values, wealth, and wildfires in Southern California](http://exclav.es/2018/03/16/property-values-and-the-wildland-urban-interface/) that I was working on in December.

+I've started working on figuring out jobs and such, and getting excited about what's coming up next.
+But this means that I might have to set down some of these projects in an unfinished state.
+At least loose ends make it easy to grab onto something when I come back!